monopole/snt/030_basics/700_defineService.md

   `spec.clusterIp:spec.ports[*].port`.

 * The example below uses `LoadBalancer`, which will round-robin requests to backend pods.
-Like most other things, balancer creation is (like most other things) asynchronous.
+Balancer creation is (like most other things) asynchronous.
   Information about it appears in the `status.loadBalancer` field.